c2j185/Final_Project/README.md

 - Now that vaccines have been available, include the vaccine data.

 ### Anything the team would have done differently
-- Spend more time looking for a more complete dataset
+- Spend more time looking for a more complete dataset.
-- Research API requirements and limitations
+- Research API requirements and limitations.

 Submitted 12-02-2021 by Stacey Conley, Ben Shelburn, Lisa K. Wagner